radiant/radiant-event-calendar-extension/README.md

 # Event Calendar (iCal) Extension for Radiant

 This extension lets your radiant site present calendar data.
 It doesn't administer calendars or let you enter events: you have a perfectly good desktop calendar application for that.
 All we do here is subscribe to a calendar feed and publish the contents nicely.

-We can take feeds either from an ical file (which is your normal .ics calendar subscription file) or a CalDAV server.
-The latter is much more powerful and allows for proper team calendars but is also much nastier to set up.
-There are some notes below.
+The feed can come from Google Calendar, from a published ical file or from any CalDAV-compatible calendar server.

 ## Recent changes

-The radius tag structure has changed.
+* The radius tag structure has changed.
 Those few people who have old event_calendar pages will need to tweak them to use the new `r:calendar` and `r:event` namespaces, of which more below.

-Next job is to add some proper tests.
+* column names have been simplified now that the ical can be dealt with as a nested model
+* standard ownership columns have been added to calendar
+* tested with google calendar

 ## Requirements